Geometric Prior Based Deep Human Point Cloud Geometry Compression

 \section{Conclusions}

-In this work, we have proposed a novel deep human point cloud geometry compression scheme based on geometric priors.
+In this work, we propose a novel deep human point cloud geometry compression scheme based on geometric priors.
 The novelty of our approach lies in representing human point clouds as a combination of geometric priors and structure variations.
-By using geometric prior parameters which are quite compact, our method is able to perform feature-level residual operations to remove geometry redundancy.
-The superior RD performance of the proposed scheme is demonstrated by comparing to traditional and learning-based methods on human point clouds from various datasets.
-It significantly reduces the rate while preserving the same level in terms of D1 and D2 PSNR.
-The proposed scheme also achieves the improvement in visual quality with finer geometry details in local areas with the same bitrate.
+By using geometric prior parameters that are quite compact, our method is able to perform feature-level residual operations to remove geometric redundancy.
+The superior RD performance of our scheme is demonstrated by comparing it to traditional and learning-based methods for analyzing human point clouds from various datasets.
+Our scheme significantly reduces the bitrate while preserving the same level of data quality.
+The proposed scheme also achieves an improvement in visual quality with finer geometry details in local areas with the same bitrate.
 A promising area for future work is investigating more advanced techniques to embed shape and pose information to remove geometric redundancies when compressing point clouds beyond humans.